Corrram/eikon_api_wrapper/README.md

 # eikon_api_wrapper
-Easier and more reliable usage of the Eikon data terminal when querying company data.
+Easier and more reliable usage of the Eikon data terminal when querying company or bond data.
 The API allows to create tables like in the Eikon Screener APP, but with arbitrary amount of rows and columns.

 ## Usage